Travelling with children

 Wheelchair-accessible buses can be easily identified - they have the blue and white wheelchair sign on the front of the bus and on the wheelchair access doorway.
 The access doorway is usually the front door, but with some bus models the wheelchair access is through the back door.

 Passenger train services are provided by a variety of train types.
 Each type of train carries prams differently due to a difference in internal layout and accessibility and, as a result, some conditions of carriage depend on the train type.
 Matangi trains are wheelchair accessible, having one low floor carriage per two-car set which is identified by having a green door with a blue and white wheelchair sign next to it.
-Older Ganz Mavag trains, which operate some peak hour services, and Wairarapa trains do not have a low floor area.
+Unfortunately, the Wairarapa trains do not have a low floor area.
 Prams must be folded and placed in the luggage rack.

 - Prams can be taken on board through the wheelchair-accessible doorway.
 If they can’t fit, or there’s no wheelchair-accessible doorway, the prams must be folded to go on the bus or train.